 A. Nature of Restricted Stock Units.
 The Administrator may grant Restricted Stock Units under the Plan.
 A Restricted Stock Unit is an Award of stock units that may be settled in shares of Stock (or cash, to the extent explicitly provided for in the Award Certificate) upon the satisfaction of such restrictions and conditions at the time of grant.
 Conditions may be based on continuing employment (or other Service Relationship) and/or achievement of pre-established performance goals and objectives.
-The terms and conditions of each such Award shall be determined by the Administrator, and such terms and conditions may differ among individual Awards and grantees.
+The terms and conditions may differ among individual Awards and grantees.
 Except in the case of Restricted Stock Units with a deferred settlement date that complies with Section 409A, at the end of the vesting period, the Restricted Stock Units, to the extent vested, shall be settled in the form of shares of Stock.
 Restricted Stock Units with deferred settlement dates are subject to Section 409A and shall contain such additional terms and conditions as the